-Section 7(a)(2) of the ESA requires Federal agencies to consult with NMFS to ensure that activities authorized, funded, or carried out by those agencies are not likely to jeopardize the continued existence of the species or destroy or adversely modify critical habitat.
-We anticipate very few section 7 consultation requirements for Federal agencies given the species' current distribution and abundance.
+Section 7(a)(2) of the ESA requires Federal agencies to consult with NMFS to ensure that activities authorized, funded, or carried out are not likely to jeopardize the continued existence of the species or destroy or adversely modify critical habitat.
+We anticipate few section 7 consultation requirements for Federal agencies given the species current distribution and abundance.